aaronbloomfield/pdr/labs/lab04/index.md

 variables defined, `int i` and `int *p`.
 To print out the int variable `i`, you would enter `x &i` (as you have to enter the address of the data).
-If `p` is a pointer to a value, you would enter `x p` to print out the pointee.
+If `p` is a pointer to a value, you would enter `x p` to print out the *pointee*.
 This may print it using many more hexadecimal digits than you wanted, so you can add a parameter to the 'x' command to have it print only a certain amount: